Applications

 Some of the most common stuff that is available:

-• Python: module load anaconda for the Anaconda distribution of Python 3, including a lot of useful packages.
+• Python: module load scicomp-python-env for the an Aalto Scientific Computing managed Python environment with common packages.
 More info.

 • R: module load r for a basic R package.
 More info.